kaseyxiao/sketch/index.md

 ---

 # Interactive Animation Design with Processing
-This collection includes visual design showcases that use [Processing](https://processing.org/)(Java mode) to create visual, interactive animations for games and museum exhibition.
+This collection includes visual design showcases that use [Processing](https://processing.org/) (Java mode) to create visual, interactive animations for games and museum exhibition.

-The following works are in collaboration with the game design company[laputamega](www.laputamega.com).
+The following works are in collaboration with the game design company [laputamega](www.laputamega.com).

 - Cartoon